-3. The need to develop leaders with an international experience.
-Companies can provide their prospective employees with the opportunity to live and work in another country so that they can expand their knowledge and perspective, and build a global network of contacts.
+3. The need to develop leaders with international experience.
+Companies can provide their prospective employees with the opportunity to live and work in another country so that they can expand their knowledge and perspective and build a global network of contacts.

 5. Company expansion efforts and growth.
 With a regional, national or international expansion of the company, the need for talent is increasing, and often employees can be offered positions in the new branches on special conditions that should motivate them to relocate.